LSR-3

 • Type S for high temperature measurements

-• Type C for all samples that attack platinum
+• Type C for all samples that react with platinum

 Camera option